-- Design Space requires an internet connection to use.
+- Software requires an internet connection to use.

 - The accessories which set it apart are not included.
 You can easily spend another $40 to add them on.

 - It’s the newest Cricut machine.
 This may not seem like a con, but sometimes there are kinks to work out.
-Often the second generation machines are more reliable.
+Often second-generation machines are more reliable.

-I hope to post an unboxing soon, but let’s stick with a quick inventory for this review.
+No Cricut Maker review is complete without an unboxing, and I hope to post one soon, but let’s stick with a quick inventory for now.
 The Cricut Maker comes with:

 - Cricut Maker machine (with embedded Bluetooth)

 - Fine-Point Pen

 - Pack of materials for your first projects (1 fabric sample, 2 paper samples)